|

 fun.

-I looked plaintively at my kite in the
+I looked plaintively at my kite in the tree.

-of some ex-cubs has a new girlfriend who lives inBrighton,
+ex-cubs has a new girlfriend who lives inBrighton,

 and she and her partner had come up to visit.
 A small world (!)
 We chatted